dhutapratama/docs/eloquent.md

 By default, attributes that are not included in the `$fillable` array are silently discarded when performing mass-assignment operations.
 In production, this is expected behavior; however, during local development it can lead to confusion as to why model changes are not taking effect.

-If you wish, you may instruct Laravel to throw an exception when attempting to fill an unfillable attribute by invoking the `preventSilentlyDiscardingAttributes` method.
+If you wish, you may instruct Lets to throw an exception when attempting to fill an unfillable attribute by invoking the `preventSilentlyDiscardingAttributes` method.
 Typically, this method should be invoked within the `boot` method of one of your application's service providers:

     use Illuminate\Database\Eloquent\Model;